What Causes Miscarriages?

-Whether you’ve experienced one or are just starting to try to conceive, you may be curious about what causes a miscarriage.
-While we don’t always know with certainty and the majority of couples don’t pursue additional testing, doctors believe that between 50-70% of miscarriages are caused by random genetic problems in the developing baby called chromosome abnormalities.
+Whether you’ve experienced a miscarriage or are just starting to try to conceive, you may be wondering what causes miscarriages.
+While we don’t always know with certainty why miscarriages happen and the majority of couples don’t pursue additional testing, doctors believe that between 50-70% of miscarriages are caused by random genetic problems, or chromosomal abnormalities, in the developing baby chromosome abnormalities.

 Those with abnormal chromosome numbers: